Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 keys are listed in Appendix F.

-This function will report multiple simultaneous key presses and the parameter 'n' is the number of the keypress to report.
+This function will report multiple simultaneous key presses and the parameter ´n´ is the number of the keypress to report.
 KEYDOWN(0) will return the number of keys being pressed
 For example, if "c", "g" and "p" are pressed simultaneously KEYDOWN(0) will return 3, KEYDOWN(1) will return 99, KEYDOWN(2) will return 103,